Whitey Bulger: Racketeering trial and conviction

 On June 12, 2013, Bulger went on trial in South Boston's John Joseph Moakley United States Courthouse before Judge Denise J. Casper on 32 counts of racketeering and firearms possession.
 The racketeering counts included allegations that Bulger was complicit in 19 murders.
 The trial lasted two months and included the testimony of 72 witnesses; the jury began deliberations August 6.

 On August 12, the jury convicted Bulger of 31 out of 32 counts in the indictment.
 As part of the racketeering charges, the jury convicted Bulger of the murders of 11 victims—Paul McGonagle, Edward Connors, Thomas King, Richard Castucci, Roger Wheeler, Brian Halloran, Michael Donahue, John Callahan, Arthur "Bucky" Barrett, John McIntyre, and Deborah Hussey.

 The jury acquitted Bulger of killing Michael Milano, Al Plummer, William O'Brien, James O'Toole, Al Notorangeli, James Sousa and Francis Leonard.
-They also reported themselves unable to agree about the murder of Debra Davis, though Bulger had already been found liable for her death in a civil suit.
+They reported themselves unable to agree about the murder of Debra Davis, though Bulger had already been found liable for her death in a civil suit.
 Following the verdict, Bulger's attorneys J. W. Carney Jr. and Hank Brennan vowed to appeal, citing Casper's ruling which prevented Bulger from claiming he had been given immunity.

 On November 14, 2013, Bulger was sentenced to two terms of life imprisonment, plus five years.
 Casper told Bulger that such a sentence was necessary given his "unfathomable" crimes, some of which inflicted "agonizing" suffering on his victims.
 He was also ordered to forfeit $25.2 million and pay $19.5 million in restitution.
 Prosecutors in Florida and Oklahoma announced after Bulger's conviction that they would wait until after sentencing concluded before deciding whether or not to prosecute Bulger in their states.
 Bulger was indicted in Florida for the murder of Callahan and in Oklahoma for the murder of Roger Wheeler, and could have received the death penalty in those states.

 In September 2014, Bulger entered the Coleman II United States Penitentiary in Sumterville, Florida.
 In October 2018, he was transferred to the Federal Transfer Center in Oklahoma City, and then a few days later to the Federal Penitentiary in West Virginia.
 According to prison documents obtained by The New York Times, Bulger gained a reputation for disconcerting behavior during his time in prison: "At the Coleman prison complex in Florida in September 2014, he was disciplined multiple times, including once for masturbating in front of a male staff member and once, in February, for threatening a female medical staff member".
 Bulger was also in poor health, as he was unable to walk and had a damaged hip, often falling out of bed.
 His health also declined due to a lack of exercise.